 They may also need to take oral medications or insulin to keep their blood glucose level in a safe range.

 With the help of insulin therapy and other treatments, even young children can learn to manage their condition and live long, healthy lives.

 About ACT Now!

-ACT Now! is a community campaign available in both English and Spanish speaking communities, to raise awareness about Prediabetes and Type 2 Diabetes as well as providing education about prevention for at risk individuals in Buncombe, McDowell and Madison counties.
+ACT Now! is a community campaign available in both English and Spanish to raise awareness about Prediabetes and Type 2 Diabetes.
+ACT Now! is also providing connections, supports and education about prevention in Buncombe, McDowell and Madison counties.

-The vision of ACT Now! is to see a decline in the number of people with Prediabetes and Type 2 Diabetes in our community by empowering at risk individuals to make healthy lifestyle choices in order to improve their quality of life.
+The vision of ACT Now! is to reduce the number of people with Prediabetes and Type 2 Diabetes by supporting communities to build systems that help people before they get sick and by supporting at-risk individuals to make lifestyle choices that improve their health and quality of life.

 Get Healthy Tips & Recipes